When it comes to a flawless automatic vacuuming experience, iRobot Roomba vacuums are the ultimate products which you can purchase in this category.

 The weight of each Roomba machine varies from as low as 7.9 pounds in the earlier models to the highest weight of 8.7 pounds in the new 980.
 However, don’t be put off by this increase in weight of the machine.
 The extra ounces in the newer models merely belie all of the brand new exciting tech crammed into them.
 As the Roomba is primarily designed to be a hands-free way of vacuuming your home, the slight increase in weight should not be a big issue.

 All the Roomba models, starting from 600 series right until 900 series, comes with the same height of 3.6 inches.
-This is basically an optimal height for a robotic vacuum cleaner which allows it to glide under all kinds of furniture and sofa-sets effortlessly.
+This is basically an optimal height for a robot vacuum cleaner which allows it to glide under all kinds of furniture and sofa-sets effortlessly.

 Wi-Fi connectivity in the newer Roomba models enables compatibility with devices featuring Amazon Alexa and Google Assistant.
 This recent feature means that the most up-to-date Roombas can be voice activated.
 By delegating instructions to your Amazon Alexa or Google Assistant at home, the virtual PA device can then communicate them to Roomba in a hands-free, remote exchange.